 Each year, almost every county in Indiana holds at least one tax sale.
 Generally, if a landowner has been delinquent on property taxes since the prior year’s first installment, the property may become tax sale eligible.
 The county auditor is required to send certified notices and publish newspaper advertisements alerting the delinquent landowners of a lien on the property and that it will be sold at a tax sale.

-If the landowner does not pay the delinquent taxes, the county auditor files for a judgement for collection of unpaid taxes.
-The judgement permits the sale of property at a tax sale.
+If the landowner does not pay the delinquent taxes, the county auditor files for a judgment for collection of unpaid taxes.
+The judgment permits the sale of property at a tax sale.

-At the tax sale, the buyer purchases a lien on the property, not property iteself.
+At the tax sale, the buyer purchases a lien on the property, not property itself.
 The landowner has one (1) year from the date of the sale to redeem the property.

 Indiana law says that the buyer notify interested parties within nine (9) months of the tax sale allowing interested parties the opportunity to redeem the property by the end of the one (1) year redemption period.

 If the landowner does not redeem, the buyer should file a petition for tax deed.
 The court will consider the petition and order the auditor to prepare the tax deed.
 A property executed tax deed will remove all liens on the property.

 The buyer must comply with Indiana law in order to obtain the tax deed.
 If the property procedures are not followed a buyer can forfeit his right to the property and lose his investment.
 An attorney can assist a buyer in fulfilling these legal requirements.
 Generally, if the property is redeemed, the owner is required to reimburse your attorney fees.

 If you purchased a tax lien/tax sale certificate, call the Griner Law Office at (574) 255-1776 or email us at GaryGriner@GrinerLaw.com for a free consultation (in person or by telephone).
 We may be able to assist you and be sure that your investment is protected.

 Q: When can I take possession of the property?